datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 In the AWS Console, navigate to your hosted zone in Route 53 and click "Create Record."

-Add an asterisk `*` into the Record name, `CNAME` as the record type, and the public IP address you copied above as the `Value`.
+Create two `CNAME` records, one for `mlops.example.com` and one for `*.mlops.example.com`, adding the public IP address you copied above as the `Value`.

 Set the TTL (time to live) to 60 seconds so that you don't have to wait too long for changes to propagate, and click "Create records".
 ![](./images/add-record.png)

-Now wait for a few minutes again, and you should be able to access your services.
+Wait a few minutes for these changes to take effect.

 ## Setting up a user authentication database